SARASOTA, Fla. -- April 27, 2016 - 11:30 a.m.

-On Saturday, September 26, 2015 from 10 a.m. to 2 p.m. the Sarasota Police Department and the Drug Enforcement Administration (DEA) will give the public another opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.
+On Saturday, April 30, 2016 from 10 a.m. to 2 p.m. the Sarasota Police Department and the Drug Enforcement Administration (DEA) are partnering to give the public another opportunity to prevent pill abuse and theft by ridding their homes of potentially dangerous expired, unused, and unwanted prescription drugs.

-Residents and citizens are asked to bring pills for disposal to the front lobby of the Sarasota Police Department at 2099 Adams Lane, Sarasota.
+Residents and citizens are asked to bring pills for disposal to the front lobby of the Sarasota Police Department, 2099 Adams Lane, Sarasota.
 (The DEA cannot accept liquids or needles or sharps; only pills or patches.)
 The service is free and anonymous, no questions asked.

 This initiative addresses a vital public safety and public health issue.
 Medicines that sit in home cabinets are highly susceptible to diversion, misuse and abuse.
 Studies show that a majority of abused prescription drugs are obtained from family and friends, including from the home medicine cabinet.
 In addition, Americans are now advised that their usual methods for disposing of unused medicines—flushing them down the toilet or throwing them in the trash—both pose potential safety and health hazards.

 Other Law Enforcement Drop Off Locations in Sarasota County: